Important Information Regarding COVID-19

 - Dental unit water lines are cleaned and shocked regularly.

-- This is NOT something new, but we continue to do weekly spore testing on our autoclave by an independent lab, as well as running tests in each and every load using Class 5 (the highest) chemical indicators.
+- This is also not something new, but we continue to do weekly spore testing on our autoclave by an independent lab, as well as running tests in each and every load using Class 5 (the highest) chemical indicators.

 Given all these initiatives and added constraints, appointment times and options will be more limited, so we ask you to be more flexible with your schedules.

-Per the requirements, we will no longer be allowed to have patients waiting in the reception area.
-You will need to: 1.)
+1.)
 Call us upon your arrival—please don’t knock on the door.
 2.)
-You must wear a mask throughout the office
+You must wear a mask throughout the office.

 Stay healthy & PLEASE, PLEASE, PLEASE GET VACCINATED!
 THE SCIENCE IS AMAZING AND REAL.
 Dr. Dina & Taryn-the-Dynamo